 When it comes to collaborating and teamwork, it can be challenging when there are lots of different thinking styles, backgrounds or viewpoints to consider.

-What happened instead: I broke up eight-hour workshops into three online sessions across a week, each with a short, friendly welcome film from the facilitator, an individual prep work task to do before the session, and expectations for reflection tasks between sessions.
-I found Zoom was the best because of the ability to see all participants easily (cameras are always on in our workshops) and for ease of breakouts.
+What happened instead: We broke up eight-hour workshops into three online sessions across a week, each with a short, friendly welcome film from the facilitator, an individual prep work task to do before the session, and expectations for reflection tasks between sessions.
+We found Zoom was the best because of the ability to see all participants easily (cameras are always on in our workshops) and for ease of breakouts.

-I also used the power of asynchronous communication better.
+We also used the power of asynchronous communication better.
 No need for people to turn up live from different time zones to watch someone present for an hour – instead we pre-recorded and edited down all one-way presentations via Loom and asked everyone to watch in their own time.
 Live meeting time was not wasted on passive listening – debate, discussion, and idea generation was prioritised instead.

 Previously, an in-person, day-long workshop was run in a central city location that people travelled to get to.
 These intense sessions favoured confident, centrally located, senior, English-speaking extroverts with travel budgets.